jueqingsizhe66/myVimLook/README.md

 ```

 + nerdtree: file directory(F6)

 + syntax highlight ,with beautiful theme(vividchalk).

 + [perl support][4] and [bash support][5]

-+ java  python lisp scheme and so one
++ Code completion for java  python lisp scheme and so on